benjamin-bui/summerlol-draft/README.md

 **Note:** This repository is a read-only mirror of my self-hosted Forgejo instance.
 > Please submit all issues and pull requests at [https://forgejo.benbooee.com/benbooee/summerlol-draft](https://forgejo.benbooee.com/benbooee/summerlol-draft).

+**Note 2:** This repo is filled with vibe-coding, so best of luck navigating.

 ## Data model

 Two source CSVs, two SQLite tables: